Joe Is Dead.

 The story follows Dan, an crew member at a friendly neighborhood grocery store — a company that presents itself as reassuring and communal as it tightens its grip on labor behind the scenes.
 Inside this world, belief is manufactured through organized religion, paperwork, repetition, and corporate certainty.

 The book relies on format, page structure, and material choices as active parts of the storytelling.
 Authority is constructed through weight, typography, and rhythm, only to be slowly destabilized.
-In the narrative, the crew members are trapped searching for meaning inside systems that were not designed for their own clarity.
+In the narrative, the crew members are trapped searching for meaning inside profit-driven systems that were not designed for their own clarity.
 Readers, too, do not receive answers directly; instead, meaning is assembled through fragments and scraps, notes hidden in the margins or incomplete documents found in the back of the book.

-The project began as a singular narrative and rapidly expanded into an ecosystem, including a main volume, a sacred-text counterpart, a graphic novel inspired sequence, internal documents, and a digital onboarding experience that parodies institutional bureaucracy and retail work environments.
+The project began as a singular narrative and rapidly expanded into an ecosystem, including a main volume, a sacred-text counterpart, a graphic novel inspired sequence, internal documents, a one-man musical, and a digital onboarding experience that parodies institutional bureaucracy and retail work environments.
 Humor is central to the experience, but it is not loud.
 Rather, it emerges from the calm seriousness and absurdity of the form itself.

 Visual Language